dentarg/auth0-blog/_posts/2017-03-29-build-better-universal-apps-with-nextjs2.markdown

 Authentication in a Next.js app could be a little complicated because you have to ensure that the server-rendered pages are authenticated, meaning they need to have access to the token.

-In the example below, the token returned from Auth0 is stored in localStorage and also as a cookie.
+In the example below, the token returned from Auth0 is stored in LocalStorage and also as a cookie.

 Check out the [completed app on Github](https://github.com/auth0-blog/next2-auth0).